-With the 2020-21 season long since in the books, let’s take a few moments to look back at the performance of each member of YOUR Marquette Golden Eagles this year.
+With the 2022-23 season long since in the books, let’s take a few moments to look back at the performance of each member of YOUR Marquette Golden Eagles this year.
 While we’re at it, we’ll also take a look back at our player previews and see how our preseason prognostications stack up with how things actually played out.
-We’ll run through the roster in order of total minutes played going from lowest to highest, and today we move along to the freshman from the Milwaukee area.......
+We’ll run through the roster in order of total minutes played going from lowest to highest, and today we’ll be talking about the 2023 Big East Sixth Man Of The Year........

 David Joplin Traditional Stats